Heat vs. Celtics: Betting Trends, Record ATS, Home/Road Splits

 Heat Betting Records & Stats

-- Miami has played 52 games this season that ended with a point total over 214.5 points.
+- Miami's games this season have had a combined scoring total higher than 209.5 points in 63 of 82 outings.

-- The average over/under for Miami's outings this season is 219.3, 4.8 more points than this game's total.
+- Miami has a 219.3-point average over/under in its contests this season, 9.8 more points than this game's total.

 Heat vs Celtics Additional Info